ministryofjustice/offender-risk-profiler/README.md

 #### Integration Testing
 Integration tests uses the 'localstack-embedded' profile is which runs localstack in a thread and configures it with the necessary queues.

+You can also run the tests against loval docker images constructed from docker-compose.
+To do this change the following properites in test/a[[lication-localstack.properties:

+sqs.provider=localstack
+s3.provider=localstack

 #### Tests

 Note that **Redis** needs to be running for the unit / integration tests.